- Bachelor's degree,

 - IDENTIFY the Wisconsin college/university approved to prepare administrators for the Wisconsin license you are seeking using: Find a Prep Program

 - CONTACT the college/university directly to learn about their programs and enrollment.
-Here are Public IHE Contacts or Private IHE Contacts.
+Here is Contact Information for Approved Educator Preparation Programs.

 - COMPLETE the degree requirements.